Sports nutrition: the complete guide

 Calculate your training TDEE

-A regular athlete has significantly higher calorie needs than a sedentary person: 2,800 to 4,500 kcal/day depending on the sport, intensity, and frequency.
-Underestimating needs is the most common mistake and leads to RED-S (Relative Energy Deficiency in Sport), a syndrome that impairs performance and health.
+Regular athletes have significantly higher caloric needs than sedentary individuals: 2,800 to 4,500 kcal/day depending on the sport, intensity, and frequency.
+Underestimating your needs is the most common mistake and leads to RED-S (Relative Energy Deficiency in Sport), a syndrome that impairs performance and health.

 2